 Dear Parents and Carers

-During your child’s time away from school, please take the opportunity to continue to help develop their learning.
+If you or your child develop any Covid symptoms or receive a positive Covid result - you will have to isolate for 14 days.
+During your child’s time away from school, please take this opportunity to continue to help develop their learning.

-I will be setting the children tasks through Purple Mash and Mathletics.
+I will be set the children tasks through Purple Mash and Mathletics.
 These tasks are linked to what the children would currently be learning in Reception.
-It is important for children to complete these activities.
+It is important for children to complete these activities to minimise gaps in their learning.
 When children hand their work in through Purple Mash, you or your child can send me a message to let me know how they are finding the tasks.
 It would be lovely for the children to keep in touch with me and let me know how they are getting on with their learning tasks at home!
-Children can also use this if they have any questions they would like to ask about their work.
+Children can also email me via '2email' on Purple Mash if they have any questions they would like to ask about their work.
 I will mark the Purple Mash activities handed in and reply to children's comments.
 This will be a great way to keep in touch

 Please contact firstname.lastname@example.org for your child’s login.